Chaithu5/Public-Face-mask-Detection/README.md

 # Face-Mask-Detector-Using-OpenCV-and-Python

-This project aim to solve that problem by automatically checking if a person is putting on face mask or not
+This project's aim is to solve the problem automatically by checking if a person is wearing face mask or not.

 # Framework used
 - Python
 - OpenCV